pip-services/pip-services-docs/content/en/golang/commons/validate/validation_result_type.md

 ### Enumeration members

 - **Information** = iota - General information (not an error).
 - **Warning** = iota - Warning about something suspecious.
-In strict mode is treated as error
+In strict mode is treated as an error
 - **Error** = iota - Validation error.

 ### See also